RUC-NLPIR/fullrank/README.md

 ## 📞 Contact

-If you have any question or suggestion related to this project, feel free to open an issue or pull request.
+If you have any questions or suggestions related to this project, feel free to open an issue or pull request.
 You also can email Wenhan Liu ([lwh@ruc.edu.cn](mailto:lwh@ruc.edu.cn)).

 ## ✨ Citation